Chart Color Schemes

 Employment conditions in Peterborough face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Peterborough has a balanced workforce with both white and blue collar jobs.
-Essential services sectors are well-represented, and the unemployment rate is 14.8%.
-As of September 2025464 residents are employed while the unemployment rate is 9.5% higher than the Rest of SA's rate of 5.3%.
+Essential services sectors are well represented.
+As of December 2025, the unemployment rate is 14.9%.

 Frequently Asked Questions - Employment